Gill College: History

-Gill College owes its existence to Dr William Gill (1792–1863), a Scottish-born surgeon who arrived in the Cape Colony in 1818 and was appointed as the District Surgeon of Somerset East in 1829.
-In his will dated 19th January 1863 he bequeathed £23 000 for the establishment of a college of higher education.
-His will stipulated that the institution should provide education “without distinction of colour” – a remarkably progressive clause for the time in a colonial society.
+Gill College was established through a bequest from Dr. William Gill (1795–1863), a Scottish-born surgeon who arrived in the Cape Colony in 1818 and who was appointed as the District Surgeon of Somerset in 1829.
+Beyond medicine, he acquired a number of farms in the district and became wealthy farming Merino sheep.
+In his will dated 19 January 1863 he bequeathed £23 000 for the establishment of a college of higher education.
+It was stipulated in his will that the funds not be used for buying or erecting buildings, and that assets in the estate including property not be sold.